ICaintSpell/johnwesleypaigejr.com/_posts/2025-08-17-Accountability.md

 4)	And lastly….
 I can’t remember what number 4 was.
 And that goes back to speak to the aforementioned ADHD… But I’m sure it will come back  to me though, eventually. <br />
 <br />

 Point being, without clear direction you have nothing.
-As the old adage goes; proper planning prevents piss pour performance, and right now my execution is HORRENDOUS!!! <br />
+As the old adage goes; "proper planning prevents piss pour performance".
+And right now my execution is HORRENDOUS!!! <br />
 <br />

 What was the point of saying all of that?
 Well this is to hold myself accountable, the “Know thyself” moment….<br>